rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 .. probably want to change where this appears relative to other items, figure out later

 Some of the ``pipetask`` commands later in this tutorial require you to specify an output collection where your new coadds will eventually be written to.
 As described in the notebook version of `tutorial 9a <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/09_Custom_Coadds/09a_Custom_Coadd.ipynb>`_, you want to name your output collection as something like ``u/<Your User Name>/<Collection Identifier>``.
-As an concrete example, throughout the rest of this tutorial ``u/$USER/custom_coadd_window1_cl00`` is used as the collection name (``$USER`` is an environment variable that stores your user name.
+As an concrete example, throughout the rest of this tutorial ``u/$USER/custom_coadd_window1_cl00`` is used as the collection name (``$USER`` is an environment variable that stores your user name).

 3.2 Build your custom-defined pipeline

-`pipetask <https://pipelines.lsst.io/modules/lsst.ctrl.mpexec/pipetask.html>`_ commands are provided as part of the LSST Science Pipelines software stack and are used to build, visualize, and run processing pipelines from the terminal.
 Let's not jump straight into running the pipeline, but rather start by checking whether the pipeline will first ``build``.
 To ``build`` a pipeline, you use a command starting with ``pipetask build`` and specify an argument telling ``pipetask`` which specific YAML pipeline definition file you want it to build.
 If there are syntax or other errors in the YAML file's pipeline definition, then ``pipetask build`` will fail with an error about the problem.
 If ``pipetask build`` succeeds, it will run without generating errors and print a YAML version of the pipeline to `standard output <https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>`_.
 Here is the exact syntax:

 .. code-block::